tmlmt/cooklang-parser/README.md

 ## Future plans

 I plan to further develop features depending on the needs or bugs I will encounter in using this library in a practical application.
+Current backlog is as follows:

+- Fixing non-compliance with spec for recipe referencing by path
+- Pantry parsing and basic functions (e.g. take pantry into account when creating a shopping list)

 ## Test coverage